Naval Academy Band

-The members of the United States Naval Academy Band are professional, active duty, enlisted Navy Musicians, not Midshipmen.
-They have auditioned specifically for the Naval Academy Band, and have been chosen through a competitive, national audition, and assigned to permanent duty in Annapolis.
+The professional musicians of the United States Naval Academy Band are active duty, enlisted Navy Sailors, not Midshipmen.
+They have auditioned specifically for the Naval Academy Band through a competitive, national audition, and assigned to permanent duty in Annapolis.

 When openings occur in the band, announcements are made to all Navy Fleet bands and college music departments, and are advertised nationally in trade journals in an attempt to hire the most qualified musician for the position.
 After auditions are held and a musician is selected, an active duty musician would receive orders to report for duty, or a civilian would enlist in the Navy, attend Recruit Training, and, upon graduation, receive orders to report for duty with the band at the Naval Academy.
 Like all military "special" bands (i.e., the Washington, D.C. premier bands and service academy bands) musicians are selected as permanent duty members of the Naval Academy Band.
 For current vacancies, Please see our USNA Band Vacancies & Careers Page.

 The United States Navy has eleven fleet bands stationed throughout the continental United States, Hawaii, Japan, and Italy.
 The audition process for these bands is different than that of the Naval Academy Band.
 If you would like to become a member of a fleet band, contact your local Navy recruiter.
 Your recruiter can answer any general questions about the Navy, and schedule an audition for you.
 If your recruiter has questions about the music program, please refer him or her to the Program Manager's Office at 800-962-1425 or 901-874-4316.
-All applicants for the Navy Music Program should demonstrate the ability to read band literature of an intermediate or advanced level, perform at a mature musical level, and be well-versed in different styles (jazz, classical, rock, latin, etc.).
+All applicants for the Navy Music Program should demonstrate the ability to read band literature of an intermediate or advanced level, perform at a mature musical level, and be well-versed in different styles (Jazz, Classical, Rock, Latin, etc.).
 If you are found to be musically qualified, you will be assigned to the Navy School of Music (Musician "A" School) in Little Creek, Virginia upon completion of Recruit Training.
 Following "A" School, you will be assigned to a band.
-For more information, on the Navy Music Program, Please see our United States Navy Band Site.
+For more information on the Navy Music Program, Please see our United States Navy Band Site.

 No. The members of the United States Naval Academy Band are professional, active duty, enlisted Navy Musicians, not midshipmen.
 For more information about musical opportunities for midshipmen, Please visit our USNA Music Department Page.

-For information about Naval Academy Admissions, click here.
+For information about Naval Academy Admissions, Please visit our USNA Admissions Page.